 ICCROM has one of the world’s leading conservation libraries.
 The catalogue contains over 120 000 books, reports and specialized journals in more than 70 languages.
 ICCROM also has a collection of over 200 000 images of sites and objects and various testimonies of its training, scientific and field activities over the years.
 In addition, this website offers comprehensive information on international events and training opportunities in the field of conservation-restoration.

-ICCROM influences the research agenda of cultural conservation institutions, coordinates the knowledge sharing, and creates stimulating and collaborative environments where researchers can meet.
+ICCROM influences the research agenda of cultural conservation institutions, coordinates knowledge sharing and creates stimulating and collaborative environments where researchers can meet.

-ICCROM encourages international, interregional and interdisciplinary cooperation by gathering diverse experts and institutions from around the world to offer technical advice, education and training, and to carry out site visits.
+ICCROM encourages international, interregional and interdisciplinary cooperation by gathering diverse experts and institutions from around the world to offer technical advice, education and training, and to conduct site visits.

 ICCROM is dedicated to raising awareness and support for conservation and restoration at all levels, from global bodies to governments to communities.
 The organization provides technical assistance to its Member States through sharing teaching materials, information, workshops and training opportunities.